Shobon03/go-rest-api-database/README.md

-# RESTful API in Go
+# Go RESTful API

-This is a simple RESTful API written in go
+This is a simple RESTful API written in go.

-## Features

-- Separated responsibilities
-- Error logging for database connections errors
-- Auto DB migration

 ## Dependencies